dive-be/laravel-feature-flags/README.md

 Route::middleware('feature:registrations')->get('registrations', RegistrationsController::class);
 ```

+## Artisan commands

 ### Toggling a feature on/off

-Since the features are managed through a `Feature` Eloquent model, you may use solutions such as Laravel Nova.
+Since the features are managed through a `Feature` Eloquent model, you can use solutions such as Laravel Nova.

 However, when developing locally, you might want to easily turn a feature on/off.
 You can do this using the command below: